Only middle and high schools are scored with this component.

-As in elementary schools, the K-PREP tests assess all middle school students in Reading and Mathematics.
-However, sixth-graders also will be assessed in Writing on-demand and Writing Mechanics; seventh-graders in Science; and eighth-graders in Social Studies and Writing on-demand.
+The K-PREP tests assess all elementary students in Reading and Mathematics.
+However, fourth-graders also will be assessed in Science and Writing Mechanics.
+Fifth-graders will be assessed in Social Studies and Writing on-demand.